xmyLydia/java-practice/README.md

 30. local class and anonymous class.
 31. abstract class.
 Difference between abstract class and interface.
 32. implement abstract class.
 33. generics in java.
-Use T in class.
+Use T in class (Except primitive type).
+34. use <T extends someClass> to restrict the type of T in generics.